sr1ram/sr1ram/README.md

 ## Usage

 ## Run on browser
-You can access the quiz on https://sr1ram.github.io/sr1ram/ or directly from your VDI on .........
+You can access the quiz right away on https://sr1ram.github.io/sr1ram/ or directly from your VDI on .........

 ## Run Locally (static)